Tennessee Right to Life savors victory and looks to next legislative goals

 In the aftermath of U.S. Supreme Court decision to overturn Roe v.
 Wade, a principal architect of Tennessee’s abortion laws talks

-Tennessee Right to Life held a press conference Friday in the Tennessee Capitol.
-Lawmakers including Rep. Scott Cepicky, R-Culleoka (by Tennessee flag, partially obscured,) Sen. Jack Johnson, R-Franklin, in navy jacket and khaki pants, and left of podium, House Majority Leader Williams Lamberth, R-Pprtland.
+Tennessee Right to Life held a press conference on June 24 after the U.S. Supreme Court overturned Roe v.
+Wade.
+Lawmakers including Rep. Scott Cepicky, R-Culleoka (by Tennessee flag, partially obscured,) Sen. Jack Johnson, R-Franklin, in navy jacket and khaki pants, and left of podium, House Majority Leader Williams Lamberth, R-Portland.
 (Photo: John Partipilo)

 For decades, Tennessee Right to Life has helped set the anti-abortion agenda in Tennessee, providing lawmakers with the bill language and backing to successfully enact abortion restrictions.
 In recent years, restrictions have included waiting periods, layers of added regulations on abortion clinics, required cremation or burial of fetal remains and prohibitions on prescribing abortion medications remotely and delivering abortion medications through the mail.